CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 Once you have your object oriented as desired, move to the print settings menu.

-There you will see lots of options, which I will briefly review here
+There you will see lots of options, which I will briefly review here.

 ![image](/images/134.PNG)